bkfrye/Locus/src/plugins/all-in-one-seo-pack/readme.txt

 > I’m a professional SEO and used many tools and extensions.
 Regarding simplicity, individuality and configurability All in One SEO Pro is by far the best SEO plugin out there for WordPress.<br>
 > Joel Steinmann

-= Smart XML Sitemaps and Rich Snippets (Schema Markup) =
+= Smart XML Sitemaps and Rich Snippets (SEO Schema Markup) =

 Proper website SEO markup plays an important role in improving SEO rankings.
 That's why smart SEO experts use AIOSEO for on-page SEO optimization.

-Aside from the comprehensive WordPress XML sitemap feature, we also offer news sitemap and video sitemap to help you improve your website's SEO ranking / traffic.
+Aside from the comprehensive WordPress XML sitemap feature, we also offer News SEO sitemap and Video SEO sitemap to help you improve your website's SEO ranking and get more traffic.

-AIOSEO comes with built-in smart schema makup features to help you get more traffic through SEO rich snippets, Google featured snippets, and image SEO search results.
+AIOSEO comes with built-in smart SEO schema markup feature to help you get more traffic through SEO rich snippets, Google featured snippets, breadcrumb site links in SEO, and image SEO search results.

 > The best SEO plugin.
 All in One SEO is the best SEO Plugin.
 I personally find it better than Yoast.
 This plugin offers so much freedom in configuration.<br>
 > hanapupu

 = Local SEO, WooCommerce SEO, Google AMP, and More =

-All in One SEO is the most comprehensive WordPress SEO plugin / toolkit in the market.
+All in One SEO is the most comprehensive WordPress SEO plugin / marketing toolkit in the world.

 We offer complete support for Google Knowledge Graph and Schema.org markup for local businesses.
 You can add multiple business locations, opening hours, contact info (business email, business phone, business address, etc) and more with our Local SEO module.

 AIOSEO also makes WooCommerce SEO easy.
 With our SEO plugin, you can optimize your product pages and product categories for better SEO rankings (with just a few clicks).

-Since AIOSEO is the original WordPress SEO plugin, we have SEO integrations with all popular WordPress plugins such as membership plugin SEO, landing page plugin SEO, etc. AIOSEO also offers Google AMP integration and works seamlessly with all popular speed / caching plugins.
+Since AIOSEO is the original WordPress SEO plugin, we have SEO integrations with all popular WordPress plugins such as membership plugin SEO, landing page plugin SEO, Semrush SEO integration, etc. AIOSEO also offers Google AMP integration and works seamlessly with all popular speed & caching plugins.

 > Best SEO Plugin for WordPress.
 We continue to use All in One SEO on all our WordPress sites and Clients sites, and we recommend it too all other clients.<br>
 > MySEOGuy

 Since SEO is an essential feature, AIOSEO is a must have plugin for every website!

+= SEO Redirection Manager and 404 Monitoring =

+AIOSEO Redirection manager helps you set up proper 301 redirects to improve your SEO rankings.

+We also support other advanced SEO redirects including 302 redirects, 307 redirects, 410 redirection, 404 redirects, REGEX redirects for advanced SEO needs, and more.

+We have an automatic 404 error monitor that helps you track and redirect 404 errors, so you can prevent losing SEO rankings.

+Since redirect speed is important for SEO, we built in both Apache / NGINX server level redirects to help you get maximum SEO benefit.

 = Full All in One SEO Feature List =

 * WordPress SEO Setup Wizard - Properly setup WordPress SEO in less than 10 minutes.
 * On-page SEO Optimization - optimize SEO code markup (without hiring a developer)
 * TruSEO score - detailed content & readability analysis to help you optimize your pages for higher SEO rankings.
-* Smart Meta Title & Description - Automatic SEO generation, dynamic smart tags, and more.
+* Smart Meta Title & Description - Automatic SEO generation, dynamic SEO smart tags, and more.
-* Unlimited SEO Keywords - our SEO content analyzer helps you optimize your pages for unlimited keywords.
+* Unlimited SEO Keywords - our SEO content analyzer helps you optimize your pages for unlimited SEO keywords.
-* XML Sitemap - Advanced SEO sitemaps for your site.
+* XML Sitemap - Advanced XML sitemaps to boost your SEO rankings.
 * Video SEO Sitemap - Improve your SEO rankings with video sitemap.
 * News SEO Sitemap - Increase your SEO traffic with Google News sitemap.
 * RSS SEO Sitemap - Improve SEO crawl frequency with RSS sitemap.
 * Automatic Image SEO - Our image SEO module helps your images rank higher.
 * Local Business SEO - Improve your local business SEO presence with our local SEO module.
+* Multiple location SEO - Great for SEO optimization for businesses with multiple local store locations.
 * Rich Snippets Schema - Get better click through rate (CTR) and increase SEO rankings with rich snippets schema.
-* Knowledge Graph Support - Improve your website's search appearance with SEO Knowledge panel.
+* SEO Knowledge Graph Support - Improve your website's search appearance with SEO Knowledge panel.
+* Advanced SEO Schema - Easily add advanced SEO schema markups like FAQ schema, product schema, recipe schema (food blogger SEO), software application schema markup (SaaS SEO), online course schema (for course SEO), and more.
 * Sitelinks Search Box - Helps you get a search box in Google SEO rankings.
 * Google Site Links - Our SEO markup can help you get sitelinks for your brand.
 * Robots.txt Editor - Control what SEO robots can see with our easy SEO robots.txt editor.